 Moving Average and Price Action

-The first step to trading with a technical indicator is to see how it interacts with price.
+The first step to trading with a technical indicator is to see how it interacts with price action.

-To keep things simple, I am using a 20-period simple moving average here.
-You can also apply the same trading concepts with other types of moving average.
+To keep things simple, we are using a 20-period SMA here.
+You can also apply the same trading concepts with other MA types.

-The basic function of a moving average is to smooth trends.
-You can just look at its direction for a quick trend assessment.
+The primary function of a moving average is to smooth trends.
+This means that you can glance at its direction for a quick trend assessment.

 - Pointing up – Bull trend